When Counseling For Depression Is Necessary

 You can find more information on substance use on the National Institute on Drug Abuse website.
 You can also learn more about the connection between substance use and mental health conditions on the National Alliance of Mental Health website.

 How to stop being depressed?
-There are several types of medications that may be prescribed to treat symptoms of depression.
+There are several types of antidepressant medications that may be prescribed to treat symptoms of depression.
 One class of medications is called selective serotonin reuptake inhibitors (SSRIs).
 SSRIs work by preventing your body from reabsorbing a chemical messenger called serotonin before the brain has a chance to use it.
-SSRIs may allow your body to use its naturally occurring serotonin.
+Antidepressant medication like SSRIs may allow your body to use its naturally occurring serotonin.
 Further, by acting on specific serotonin reuptake points, this newer class of antidepressants may have fewer and milder side effects than older antidepressants.

 - Potential causes for your symptoms or past stressful events

-- Depressive thought patterns
+- Depression thought patterns

 - Areas of your life that have helped you manage depression

-- Coping skills you currently use
+- Coping skills and social skills you currently use

 - Methods to deal with behaviors that have been unhealthy for you

-- Your support system
+- Your support system including family members

 - Depression warning signs